Here are reflections from patients about their experiences of having a robotic prostatectomy surgery.

 As someone who never felt the need to schedule routine doctor’s appointments, Howard H., of Belfast, Maine, was sure glad he did in 2008.

-“All my life I was very active and stayed physically fit,” said Howard.
+“All my life I was very active and stayed physically fit,” says Howard.
 “I really believed I would get through life without any need for doctors or hospitals, unless something unforeseen occurred.”

 At age 52, the unforeseen did occur for Howard.
 During his first ever doctor’s appointment for a physical, his overall results were great with one exception – his PSA number was borderline high.
 The next year, the number was slightly higher.
 In 2013, the number increased significantly but he had no family history of prostate cancer, no symptoms and he felt it was just a number.
 However, a biopsy confirmed a diagnosis of prostate cancer for the 57 year old.